 The IUS coil and acne

-For the Jaydess coil, 14% of females said it increased their acne by a little but and for the Mirena, 21% said the same.
-Only 11% of respondents said the Kyleena coil caused a great deal of acne.
+For the Jaydess coil, 34% of women said it increased their acne and for the Mirena, 43% said the same.
+54% of respondents said the Kyleena coil increased their acne.

 The IUS coil and moods

 43% of women said they felt no change in their moods when on the Jaydess, similar to 44% using the Kyleena and 45% with the Mirena.

 The IUS coil and periods

 Almost two fifths (37%) of women said their periods stopped with the Jaydess coil and a higher 57% said the Mirena coil stopped theirs.